-Excerpts from coming article in New Mobility magazine from another happy Redman client.
+Excerpts from a Coming Article in New Mobility Magazine from Another Happy Redman Client

 Why did you decide to get a standing/lifting wheelchair and when did you get it?